 Your first step in this process will be to pull your own credit report and check what is being reported.
 This will tell you whether you need to make some improvements or fix some errors.
 If there are negative reporting errors, having these taken care of will increase your credit score.

-Remember there are three major credit reporting agencies and each has their own credit report.
+Remember, there are three major credit reporting agencies, and each has their own credit report.
 You can get one free report from each agency per year through AnnualCreditReport.com.

 2. Pay Down Your Debt

 If you can do it, making a larger than normal payment on your debt is a great way to increase your credit score.
-The lower percentage of debt to available credit (called credit utilization), the better.
+The lower the percentage of debt to available credit (called credit utilization), the better.
 If you can bring your percentage of debt to less than 10% of your available credit, you will ensure the best possible credit score.